It truly does kill me to say that I really don’t want to buy a truck anymore.

 Oh, and now the number of auto loans are outpacing mortgages!
 The delinquency on those loans, you ask?
 Quickly soaring past 2008 levels!

 This graph below depicts this increasing debt in an easier visual.
-As you can see, debt has now sky-rocketed higher than anytime in nearly the last 15 years!
+As you can see, auto debt has now sky-rocketed higher than anytime in nearly the last 15 years!

 And the delinquency mentioned above…